Note: SimpliSafe now offers self-monitoring and Frontpoint no longer offers the Protection Plan. Also, Frontpoint’s plans are now monthly.

 Crash and Smash Protection

-If you choose to do Frontpoint’s Interactive or Ultimate plans, you’ll receive crash and smash protection.
+With any plan from Frontpoint, you’ll receive crash and smash protection.
 Oftentimes, intruders will try to deactivate security systems by breaking control panels.
 With Crash and Smash Protection, the professional monitoring team will be notified as soon as your control panel is smashed.
 Even if your physical hardware is broken, the professional monitors can still call the police for you.

-Geo-location services is one feature from Frontpoint’s Interactive and Ultimate plans that I personally find a bit creepy.
+Geo-location services is one feature from Frontpoint’s plans that I personally find a bit creepy.
 It allows users to link their family members’ cell phones up with their Frontpoint systems so that the users can track family members’ locations throughout the day.
 As most smart phones have location services built-in, this feature seems a bit unnecessary, but perhaps it could be helpful for someone without a smart phone who, for whatever reason, needs tracking.

 Motion Triggered Alerts